 Welcome!
 Thank you for visiting.

-Native to Atlanta, I studied psychology and philosophy at the University of Georgia before earning a Master of Science degree in Professional Counseling from Georgia State University.
+Born and raised in Atlanta, I studied psychology and philosophy at the University of Georgia before earning a Master of Science degree in Professional Counseling from Georgia State University.
 While studying there I presided over a student organization for counselor development and working with gay, lesbian, bisexual, transgender, questioning and queer people in therapy; researched aggression in a behavioral science lab; collaborated with doctoral students on dissertation projects; trained with Safe Zone and served on the Safe Zone Interdepartmental committee; worked in a graduate research assistantship for an organization serving under-resourced grandparents raising their grandchildren.

 After four years of practice in community-based settings working with adults living with HIV/AIDS and chronic illness, marginalized children and families, and individuals and groups recovering from substance and sex addiction, I joined a small private practice.
 Three and half years later I started my own practice and moved to the offices of the Cathedral Counseling Center at the Lanier House in affiliation with the Cathedral of St. Philip.

-Simply put, ACT is "an experiential approach to behavior change" and designed to be a facilitator of growth and healing for people, and there are many interventions I find useful in this model.
 Interpersonal neurobiology is a field of neuroscience pioneered by Dr. Dan Siegel and developed over the last 15 years, which "applies the emerging principles of interpersonal neurobiology to promote compassion, kindness, resilience, and well-being in our personal lives, our relationships, and our communities."
 Here's a video of Dan explaining a little about that piece.
 And straight from the International Community for Ecopsychology:

 After four years of practice in community-based settings working with adults living with HIV/AIDS and chronic illness, marginalized children and families, and individuals and groups recovering from substance and sex addiction, I joined a small private practice.
 Three and half years later I started my own practice and moved to the offices of the Cathedral Counseling Center at the Lanier House in affiliation with the Cathedral of St. Philip.

-Simply put, ACT is "an experiential approach to behavior change" and designed to be a facilitator of growth and healing for people, and there are many interventions I find useful in this model.
 Interpersonal neurobiology is a field of neuroscience pioneered by Dr. Dan Siegel and developed over the last 15 years, which "applies the emerging principles of interpersonal neurobiology to promote compassion, kindness, resilience, and well-being in our personal lives, our relationships, and our communities."
 Here's a video of Dan explaining a little about that piece.
 And straight from the International Community for Ecopsychology:

 Ecopsychology is situated at the intersection of a number of fields of inquiry, including psychology, ecology, spirituality, and environmental philosophy, but is not limited by any disciplinary boundaries.
 Put most simply, Ecopsychology explores the synergistic relation between personal health and well-being and the health and well-being of our home, the Earth.